baskeboler/html2hiccup/README.md

     $ clojure -M:run-m Via-Main
     Hello, Via-Main!

-Run the project's tests (they'll fail until you edit them):

-    $

 Run the project's CI pipeline and build an uberjar (this will fail until you edit the tests to pass):